Turandot: Performance history

-For many years, the government of the People's Republic of China forbade performance of Turandot because they said it portrayed China and the Chinese unfavorably.
+For many years, the government of the People's Republic of China forbade performance of Turandot because they said it portrayed China and the Chinese unfavourably.
 Instead of a single nationwide decree against it, any attempts to produce it were not approved.
 In the late 1990s they relented, and in September 1998 the opera was performed for eight nights as Turandot at the Forbidden City, complete with opulent sets and soldiers from the People's Liberation Army as extras.
 It was an international collaboration, with director Zhang Yimou as choreographer and Zubin Mehta as conductor.
 The singing roles saw Giovanna Casolla, Audrey Stottler, and Sharon Sweet as Princess Turandot; Sergej Larin and Lando Bartolini as Calaf; and Barbara Frittoli, Cristina Gallardo-Domâs, and Barbara Hendricks as Liù.

 The aria "Nessun dorma" has long been a staple of operatic recitals.
-Luciano Pavarotti popularized the piece beyond the opera world in the 1990s with his performance of it for the 1990 World Cup, which received a global audience.
+Luciano Pavarotti popularised the piece beyond the opera world in the 1990s with his performance of it for the 1990 World Cup, which received a global audience.
 Both Pavarotti and Plácido Domingo released singles of the aria, with Pavarotti's reaching number 2 in the UK.
 The Three Tenors performed the aria at three subsequent World Cup Finals, in 1994 in Los Angeles, 1998 in Paris, and 2002 in Yokohama.
 Many crossover and pop artists have performed and recorded it and the aria has been used in the soundtracks of numerous films.
 Turandot is a staple of the standard operatic repertoire and it appears as number 17 on the Operabase list of the most-performed operas worldwide.